Peter Hesketh-Fleetwood: Early life and family

-Hesketh enjoyed looking after the Rossall estate (which had no steward or agent), but struggled to keep on top of finances; he was an indulgent landlord.
+Hesketh enjoyed looking after the Rossall estate (which may have had no steward or agent, but his family is known to have engaged Giles Thornber of Bispham as steward prior to the death of Robert Hesketh, and Frederick Kemp is named as steward in 1825).
+However, he struggled to keep on top of finances, and was an indulgent landlord.
 He became an enthusiastic member of the Lancashire Agricultural Society and was concerned about the fate of local farm workers who were losing their jobs because of increased mechanisation.
 Hesketh was gradually becoming more interested in the lives and conditions of the working classes.

 The Heskeths' first child, Anna Maria (known as Maria to distinguish her from three close relatives named Anna), was born in 1827.
 Three more children—named Metcalfe Bold, Debonnaire and Frances—all died in infancy.
 In 1831 Hesketh changed his name by royal licence to Hesketh-Fleetwood, incorporating the better-known family name of his ancestors into his own.
 Debonnaire contracted tuberculosis and died in early 1833.
 Shortly before Debonnaire's death Hesketh-Fleetwood contracted scarlet fever.
 This was followed by erysipelas, a bacterial infection so severe that it necessitated the removal of one of his eyes.
 At the end of the year, the Rossall estate was severely flooded and suffered damage costing about £3,000 to repair.
 Hesketh-Fleetwood subsequently spent very little time at Rossall.

 In 1837 in Belgium, Hesketh-Fleetwood married Virginie Marie Garcia, the daughter of Don Pedro Garcia, a Spanish nobleman.
 Maria, his daughter with Debonnaire, contracted tuberculosis and died in 1838 at Regent's Park, aged 11.
 She was interred in a glass coffin in the family vault at St Chad's, Poulton.
 Around the same time as Maria's death, Virginie gave birth to a son, Peter Louis.
 In 1841, on the death of his aunt, Anna Maria Hesketh, Hesketh-Fleetwood succeeded to Tulketh Hall in Preston.